top of page

 If an emerging artist seems high risk, then an 'established' or 'mid-career' artist is the next option, this type of artist is always bought for a higher price point but is a far less risky investment.
 They have already asserted themselves in the art world, have had consistent sales at auction houses and are seeing consistent yearly returns on investment, artists like Banksy and Damien Hirst could be considered established.

-Finally Blue Chip artists are the biggest names in the art world, they command the highest price points, and so require a hefty upfront investment.
-The value of blue chip artists however is almost assured, as their works grace the walls of the worlds most prestigious museums, while entire thesis have been written on their work.
+Finally, Blue chip artists are the biggest names in the art world, they command the highest price points, and so require a hefty upfront investment.
+The value of blue-chip artists however is almost assured, as their works grace the walls of the world's most prestigious museums, while entire theses have been written on their work.
 Artists such as Monet, Picasso and Cezanne would be considered blue chip.
 The sales prices of blue chip artists are well known and established by price indexes such as Artprice100 measuring the top 100 performing artists at auction within the last 5 years.

 Couple in gallery | Art Investment Guide